The 8 Best Things to Do in Bhaktapur

 The building that has the Peacock Window is off a small side street from Dattatreya Square.
 There is a souvenir shop on the opposite side where you can go inside and go up to the first floor to have the best views and take photos of the Peacock Window.

-4. Pottery Square
+4. Visit the Pottery Square

 Bhaktapur is well-known for its pottery.
 If you visit the Pottery Square on a sunny day, you will see all the pots drying in the sun on the square.